 The decarbonisation means reducing carbon intensity; that is, the emissions generated from the different sectors such as power station.
 This is necessary to achieve the mandatory greenhouse gas emission targets which require emissions to be cut by 80 percent by 2050 compared to 1990 levels.

 Global Temperature Rise of 1.5ºc: Impact on India

-Since rise of the temperature will impact directly and indirectly several aspect such as ripening period, seasonal shift of cropping, flood, drought and in some area will have rainfall.
-India which has vast stretch of coastline and many important cities such Bombay, Gujarat, Chennai, etc. which play an eminent role in coastal Indian economy will be at utmost loss.
+- Since the rise of the temperature will impact directly and indirectly several aspects such as ripening period, the seasonal shift of cropping, flood, drought and in some area will have rainfall.
+India which has vast stretch of coastline and many important cities such as Bombay, Gujarat, Chennai, etc. which play an eminent role in the coastal Indian economy will be at an utmost loss.

-Overall impact of the climate change will increase the economic burden of country as the health sector will require more funds to fights with new water, airborne diseases and infections.
+- The overall impact of climate change will increase the economic burden of the country as the health sector will require more funds to fights with new water, airborne diseases and infections.

-All the major economies of world needs to unite together academically, technically and a joint financial funding in the name of climate funding is the need of this hour.
+All the major economies of the world need to unite together academically, technically and joint financial funding in the name of climate funding is the need of this hour.
 There has to be technology transfer from the developed nation to developing nations and a greater responsibility to be played by developed nations.

 Reduction of global warming or limiting it to 1.5°C will be a tedious task for the whole world to do.
 It will require a more strong political will, regional integration at the climatic level and economic collaboration will facilitate the way forward.
 This will require acting on all fronts to rapidly reduce emissions by 2030.
 The joint efforts at the global level will make this impossible target possible.

 Civil Service Exam aspirants can refer to the list of UPSC Books given in the link, to augment their preparation.